What’s the Difference Between Branded and Non Branded Keywords?

 When search engine users search for branded keywords, they’ve encountered the brand through another marketing channel (business cards, brochures, TV ad, word of mouth, radio, etc.).
 Thus, the primary benefit of ranking for branded keywords, or a brand’s name, is that branded keywords have a much higher conversion rate given the user’s previous encounter or familiarity with the brand.
 In short, if a user knows the provider of what they’re searching for, chances are, they’ve made a buying decision.

-Regarding SEO, branded keywords are normally easy to rank for being that they’re exclusive to a company’s brand.
+Regarding SEO, branded keywords are normally easy to rank for because they’re exclusive to a company’s brand.

 More About Non-Branded Keywords